FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** We use the standalone tomcat server.
 Our production and staging instances are built to be highly available.
 There are two FusionAuth instances in a cluster, running behind a load balancer (Nova ADC) and using ElasticSearch cluster (3 nodes) with Postgresql database (managed, the highly available solution from the hosting provider).

-> Last but not least is that at Orbitvu we love open source and we use it a lot.
-What we do like in FusionAuth is that, while not open source, it feels like an open source project due to its development style with Github’s issue tracker.
+> Last but not least, we love open source at Orbitvu and we use it a lot.
+With FusionAuth, we like that, while not open source, the product feels like an open source project due to its development style with Github's issue tracker.

 **Dan:** Any general feedback/areas to improve?